aws-samples/amazon-rekognition-engagement-meter/CONTRIBUTING.md

 ## Working with CloudFormation

-The CloudFormation sourcecode is located inside the `src/cfn` folder.
+The CloudFormation source code is located inside the `src/cfn` directory.
 The template uses a custom resource for making some initial API calls to Amazon Rekognition and to populate the S3 bucket with the Web UI's static resources.
-The lambda sourcecode is located inside the `src/functions/setup` folder.
+The lambda source code is located inside the `src/functions/setup` directory.

 ## Working with the Web UI